Search for a rare disease

-About 50 cases of Weaver syndrome have been reported to date.
+Around 50 cases of Weaver syndrome have been reported to date.
 Precise prevalence and incidence rates are not available.

 WVS is an overgrowth disorder that covers a very wide clinical spectrum: some affected individuals have only tall stature while others have a classic Weaver clinical picture.
 Tall stature (≥ two standard deviations above the mean) is found in 90% of mutation-positive individuals and most affected patients have higher than normal birth weight and length.
 The subtle but characteristic facial appearance is most easily recognized in early childhood when there is ocular hypertelorism, large fleshy ears and retrognathia with the appearance of a ''stuck-on'' chin with associated horizontal skin crease.
-Most patients have mild intellectual disability (about 80%).
+About 80% of patients have mild intellectual disability.
 A smaller number have moderate intellectual disability with a greater impact on autonomy, while severe deficits are rare.
 Other variable features include macrocephaly, joint laxity, mild to severe scoliosis, pectus excavatum, hypo- and/or hypertonia, poor coordination, soft skin, clinodactyly, camptodactyly of the fingers and/or toes, umbilical hernia, and a hoarse low cry in infancy.
 A slightly higher risk of neuroblastoma is suspected.
-There are currently no data to support an increased risk of other malignancies.
+There is currently no data to support an increased risk of other malignancies.

 Prenatal diagnosis in at-risk pregnancies is possible.